JoaoKeuwe/Desafio-stock-distribuidora/README.md

 - JavaScript Knowledge: Good usage of language features in order to solve the proposed problem
 - UX/UI: Consistent usage of good user experience patterns and overall attention to detail

-_If you have questions regarding the challenge or feel the instructions are unclear, please reach out to your contact at Upgrade._
+_If you have questions regarding the challenge or feel the instructions are unclear, please reach out to your contact at Stock/Studica.

 ## Implementing your solution